Welcome to today's edition of the Rush 24-7 podcast.

 I mean, the sound of my voice tells everybody everything they need to know.

-It is nevertheless Rush Limbaugh, the EIB network, brand new week of broadcast excellence, 800-282-2882.
+It is, nevertheless, Rush Limbaugh, the EIB Network, brand new week of broadcast excellence, 800-282-2882.

-Let me grab Jeff and Monroe, Connecticut here first, and I'm gonna get to the Rubio sound bites.
+If you want to be on the program, let me grab Jeff in Monroe, Connecticut here first, and I'm going to get to the Rubio soundbites.

 Jeff, I'm glad you called, sir.